Trainer biographies

 Rob Bateman

-Robert Bateman is a respected voice in data and compliance who built his reputation writing guidance for organisations and leading conversations with industry leaders in data protection and other risk governance areas.
+Robert Bateman is a highly respected voice in data and compliance who built his reputation writing guidance for organisations and leading conversations with industry leaders in data protection and other risk governance areas.

 He works as an associate trainer on various data-related topics, and acts as a Subject Matter Expert specialising in AI governance and privacy law for data protection consultancy HewardMills.